-National estimates presented in USFA's Topical Fire Report Series (Volume 15) are based on 2010-2012 NFIRS data, structure fire-loss estimates from 2010-2012 NFPA's annual surveys and 2010-2012 USFA's building fire-loss estimates.
+National estimates presented in USFA's Topical Fire Report Series (Volume 17) are based on 2012-2014 NFIRS data, structure fire loss estimates from 2012-2014 NFPA's annual surveys, and 2012-2014 USFA's building fire loss estimates.

-Overall estimates of the fire problem come from NFPA's annual Survey of Fire Departments for U.S. Fire Experience.4 As previously noted, this survey produces national level summary estimates on fire loss statistics (the total numbers of reported fires, fire deaths, fire injuries and direct dollar loss) as well as summary estimates of fires and losses by major incident types (i.e., structure, vehicle, outside and other).
+Overall estimates of the fire problem come from NFPA's annual Survey of Fire Departments for U.S. Fire Experience.6 As previously noted, this survey produces national-level summary estimates on fire loss statistics (the total numbers of reported fires, fire deaths, fire injuries and direct dollar loss) as well as summary estimates of fires and losses by major incident types (i.e., structure, vehicle, outside and other).
 The summary estimates by major incident type are further broken down to the next tier (e.g., residential structures, highway vehicles and the like).
 The raw NFPA survey data are not available to the public, USFA or various other national fire data analysts.
-All nationally based estimates on subsets of fire data are derived by scaling up the raw NFIRS data.
-These estimates are based on a method of apportioning the NFPA estimates for total fires, structure, vehicle, outside and other fires.5 Generally, these national estimates are derived by computing a percentage of fires, deaths, injuries or dollar loss in a particular NFIRS category and multiplying it by the corresponding total estimate from the NFPA annual survey.6 This methodology is the accepted practice of national fire data analysts.